 Then run this command to install the 32-bit libraries:

 You should see this:

 Open your Browser and point it to the IP of your server.
 Mine was:

-If your going to expose your VPS to the internet, i suggest setting passwords for xampp.
-You can do that by executing this command.
+If you're going to expose your VPS to the internet, I suggest setting passwords for XAMPP.
+You can do that by executing this command:

 cd /tmp wget http://joomlacode.org/gf/download/frsrelease/17173/74757/Joomla_2.5.6-Stable-Full_Package.tar.gz mkdir /opt/lampp/htdocs/joomla tar xvfz Joomla_2.5.6-Stable-Full_Package.tar.gz -C /opt/lampp/htdocs/joomla

-Next, Install Joomla.
+Next, install Joomla.
 The one key here is to use the same database prefix as your live site, so that you can use exported sql to copy information over versus entering it all in again.
-Oh, before we do that, lets make the configuration.php file writeable by making the base directory writeable.
+Oh, before we do that, lets make the configuration.php file writable by making the base directory writable.

 chmod 777 /opt/lampp/htdocs/joomla/

 See this page for help installing Joomla: Installing_Joomla!

 After installation you can chmod the directory back for security: